 These grow my body of work, however, they do not expand my body of work.
 To expand my body of work, want to write two new books before the next year rolls around.
 For you, the goals may be different – maybe you want to bring in three new clients every month, or host at least twelve open houses by the end of December.

-What’s working?
-What isn’t working?
-What do I wish to change?
-What do I wish to do more of?
-What do I need to do less of?
+What’s working and what isn’t working?
+Are there changes I wish to make?
+Am I wishing for more of anything?
+What might I need to do less of?
 How do I desire to feel in my body?
 How can I improve the quality of my daily life with JB?
 What relationships do I want to grow?
 What relationships aren’t working?

 Going back to the Perfectly Imperfect Day activity allows me to get real with what I desire, what my current reality is, and what I need to do in order to feel more joy about the daily experience of living.
 This is where we must look reality in the eye.
 For example, if I imagine eating better meals to reduce inflammation in my joints, part of my ideal day is going to involve spending time in the kitchen cooking.